Hamada-Gado/Learning_js/README.md

 This project is an improved version of the Project Planner with a more structured codebase.
 It introduces concepts like modules and more advanced project organization.

-### 7. Share a Place
+### 7. Share a Place/ 8.
+Node.js Basics
+This is a two-part project:

-This project is a location sharing application.
+* The first project is a location sharing application.
 It introduces concepts like geolocation, working with OpenLayers & nominatim APIs, and advanced project setup with Webpack.
 The project is structured using modern JavaScript practices, including the use of `package.json` for managing dependencies and `webpack.config.js` for configuring the build process.

+* The second project introduces the basics of Node.js.
+It's a simple web server that serves static files and handles basic routing.
+The project is structured using Express.js, a popular Node.js framework, and includes a `package.json` file for managing dependencies.
+It's a great introduction to server-side JavaScript.

 ## Future Projects